Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 ```

-6. All migrations commands, we write -->
+6. To see All migrations commands, we write -->

 ```c#